Share your research, cases and reviews

 In the abstract submission system, you choose one of the forms below which best describes the nature of your abstract.
 The selection of type will affect the information you are asked to provide within your abstract.

-Once you select your abstract type, you will choose from one of the below topics to submit your abstract to.
-The sub-topic menu will automatically appear once you have selected your topic.
-To view the ESPID 2020 abstract sub-topics, please click here.
+Once you select your abstract type and topic, you will choose from one of the below presentation preferences to submit your abstract to.

-Please take note of the following information when selecting your topic:
+Please take note of the following information when selecting your presentation preference:

-- Symposium Topics: Choose these topics and your abstract will be considered for an oral presentation in the corresponding Parallel Symposium.
+- Parallel Symposium: Your abstract will be considered for an oral presentation in the corresponding Parallel Symposium.

-- Meet the Expert Topics: Choose these topics and your case will be considered for an oral presentation in the corresponding Meet the Expert sessions.
+- Meet the Expert: Your case will be considered for an oral presentation in the corresponding Meet the Expert sessions. *Available for Case Report/Case Series type only.

-- General Topics: Choose these topics and your abstract will be considered for an e-poster and an oral presentation in the corresponding Oral Presentation Session or E-Poster Discussion Session.
+- Oral Presentation/Poster Discussion: Your abstract will be considered for an e-poster and/or an oral presentation in the corresponding Oral Presentation Sessions or E-Poster Discussion Sessions.

-By selecting the relevant type, topic and sub-topic for your abstract, you increase the likelihood of your preferred allocation and highest possible impact in the meeting.
+By selecting the relevant type, topic, and presentation preference for your abstract, you increase the likelihood of your preferred allocation and highest possible impact in the meeting.

 RULES FOR SUBMISSION